Samweli/djangocon_africa_2025/readme.md

     ```bash
       http://127.0.0.1:8000
     ```
-8. Open this URL in your web browser.
-You'll be taken to the STAC API implementation.
+8. Open this URL in your web browser and head over `http://127.0.0.1:8000/stac`, You'll be taken to the STAC API Catalog root page..

 ## Resources